-She uses the program-level filters in Alumni Insight to narrow her search by subject area, then drills down further to focus on graduates from specific programs.
+She uses the program-level filters in Profile Analytics to narrow her search by subject area, then drills down further to focus on graduates from specific programs.
 This provides a look at the top skills and qualifications, occupations, employers, and more for alumni of various departments.
 She then combines this with existing resources and feedback systems (including graduate exit surveys) to get the most complete picture possible of alumni outcomes.

 When Jenna shared one of these reports with the chair of UNM’s economics department, he replied, “This is great!” and asked if they could make it available on the department’s website.

 Jenna plans to do just that, making the data accessible to students online as well as through one-on-one advising.
 In light of New Mexico’s recent challenges with brain drain, the lists of top employers will help graduates identify work opportunities while providing entering freshmen (and their parents) good information about what majors offer the best chances of securing local employment.
 She also plans to continue circulating these reports to deans and department heads, so they have hard data to support them when they talk to students and other stakeholders about the career paths associated with their programs.

 At a recent NMCCEE meeting, Jenna demonstrated Profile Analytics to the consortium members.
 Not surprisingly, the other colleges and universities were excited when she showed the kinds of questions they could address from the institutional perspective.
 But it also caught the attention of the employer members.